superbryn/SELDA/README.md

 # SELDA
-  SELDA stands for sign expression language digital assistant.
-The model
+> SELDA stands for sign expression language digital assistant.
+The website uses REACT and the backend is a Python Flask server.

 # MEMBERS ASSOCIATED
   - ANNAROSE       -   PROJECT LEADER